mauroao/nodejs-skeleton/README.md

 # Node.js Skeleton

-A simple skeleton for new Node.js projects.
+A simple skeleton for new Node.js projects. <br />
+This project aims to be used as a template for other new node.js projects.

 ## Gettin Started